voski/Snapt/docs/schema.md

 ------------|-----------|-----------------------
-id          | integer   | not null, primary key author_id   | integer   | not null, foreign key (references users) url         | string    | not null, unique
+id          | integer   | not null, primary key author_id   | integer   | not null, foreign key (references users) public_id   | string    | not null, used for cloudinary url         | string    | not null, unique

 ## Likes